 —Patrick Keenan, Field Manager

-Rollo Bay Holdings consists of a three-year rotation of potatoes, barley and hay.
+Rollo Bay Holdings consists of a three-year rotation of potatoes, barley and hay, each on 405 hectares.
 The company is one of the largest agricultural entities in eastern PEI.

 The operation also includes a packaging plant with an automated processing line for grading, sizing and packaging, temperature and humidity controlled storage for up to 40,000,000 lbs raw product as well as a refrigerated warehouse for storing packaged product.